dashcraft/service-now-bearer/README.md

  }
 ```

-Then you pass config into the SNBearer Constructor:
+Then you pass config into the service-now-bearer Constructor:
 ```
-import { SNBearer } from 'SNBearer';
+import { SNBearer } from 'service-now-bearer';

 let config = { ... };